-An account executive find leads, closes sales, support clients, formulate sale strategies, and communicate product value to a client.
+An account executive finds leads, closes sales, supports clients, formulates sale strategies, and communicates product value to a client.
 (Do not include the other known name, account handlers)

 3. What Are the Qualities That an Account Executive Should Possess to be Effective?

 There are certain distinct traits that professionals should have to succeed.

 Tip #1: You can relate the traits you mention to the job at hand. ‘